Particular/docs.particular.net/transports/rabbitmq/routing-topology.md

 The RabbitMQ transport has the concept of a routing topology, which controls how it creates exchanges, queues, and the bindings between them in the RabbitMQ broker.
 The routing topology also controls how the transport uses the exchanges it creates to send and publish messages.

-## Conventional Routing Topology
+## Conventional routing topology

 The conventional routing topology relies on [fanout exchanges](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchange-fanout) to route messages.

 partial: mandatory

-### Sending using the Conventional Routing Topology
+### Sending using the conventional routing topology

 Each endpoint creates its own fanout exchange and queue, using its own name as the name of the exchange and queue.
 It also creates a binding between the exchange and queue.
 Messages are sent to the endpoint by sending them to the endpoint's exchange.
 The binding then routes the message to the endpoint's queue.

-### Publishing using the Conventional Routing Topology
+### Publishing using the conventional routing topology

 For each type being published, a series of fanout exchanges are created to model the inheritance hierarchy of the type.
 For each type involved, an exchange is created, named in the following format: `Namespace:TypeName`.
 Bindings are created between the types, going from child to parent, until the entire hierarchy has been modeled.
 Exchanges are also created for each interface the type implements.